folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/folio_setup.md

 * [secure-okapi Dockerfile Readme](deploy-jobs/secure-okapi/Readme.md)
 * [mod-circulation-notimers Readme](mod-circulation-notimers/Readme.md)

-### Folio deployment overview:
+### FOLIO deployment overview:
 Our Rancher-exported YAML can be looked at under the YAML folder.
 After creating the cluster via Rancher 2.x...<br/>

-1) Create a Folio Project in Rancher 2.x UI.
+1) Create a FOLIO Project in Rancher 2.x UI.
-2) Add *folio-r2* namespace for your Folio Project under *Namespaces* in Rancher 2.x UI.
+2) Add *folio-prod* namespace for your FOLIO Project under *Namespaces* in Rancher 2.x UI.
-3) Add Dockerhub and your private Docker registries to the Folio Project.
+3) Add Dockerhub and your private Docker registries to the FOLIO Project.
-4) Add Persistent Volumes on the cluster and Persistent Volume Claims for the Folio Project (We are using vSphere Storage Class).<br/>
+4) Add Persistent Volumes on the cluster and Persistent Volume Claims for the FOLIO Project (We are using vSphere Storage Class).<br/>

-The rest of these steps are from within the Folio Project in Rancher 2.x...<br/>
+The rest of these steps are from within the FOLIO Project in Rancher 2.x...<br/>

-5) Create the following Secrets in Rancher under the Folio Project for the *folio-r2* namespace:<br/>
+5) Create the following Secrets in Rancher under the FOLIO Project for the *folio-prod* namespace:<br/>
 ```
 data-export-aws-config
 db-connect